josephgarnier/cpp-starter-project-cmake/README.md

     rm -rfvI tests/*
     ```

-3. **Edit the basic settings.** Open the file `cmake/project/StandardOptions.txt` and edit the name of your project in the variable `PROJECT_NAME` and the type of the main binary build target in `BUILD_TARGET_TYPE` ("static", "shared", "header", for header-only library, or "exec).
+3. **Edit the basic settings.** Open the file `cmake/project/StandardOptions.txt` and edit the name of your project in the variable `PROJECT_NAME` and the type of the main binary build target in `MAIN_BINARY_TARGET_TYPE` ("static", "shared", "header", for header-only library, or "exec).

 4. **Add the dependencies**.
 If the project requires dependencies, add the libraries (.dll or .so) in the `lib/` directory and their header files in a sub-folder of the `include/` directory, or add the instructions to link external libaries at the end of the `cmake/project/DependenciesExternalOptions.cmake` file.